 Boutique 808’s are arguably the most coveted aspect of hip-hop production and in this tutorial today, I’m going to do my very best to try and share what I’ve learned about them.
+I’ve outlined the first five tips below, and then I explain them in more detail as well as five others later on in the article.

 Contrary to what some hip-hop producers may believe, a boutique 808 is not just a plug-in that comes with your DAW.
 Like most of the plug-ins, they’re all based on a real-life piece of analog equipment, from the compressors, synths, and arpeggiators.